 4MOST Selection Functions Pipeline (4SP)

-4SP consists of two parts, an object selection function (4SP-OSF) and a geometric selection function (4SP-GSF).
-The aim of 4SP-OSF is to provide multidimensional probability maps as a function of different parameters defined by the individual surveys.
-The probability maps evaluate the expected observational biases that the 4MOST instrumental setup will imprint on the spectroscopic success rate as a function of certain parameters (e.g. signal-to-noise ratio, magnitude, redshift, linewidth, temperature, metallicity etc).
+4SP will consist of two parts, an object selection function (4SP-OSF) and a geometric selection function (4SP-GSF).
+The aim of 4SP-OSF is to provide multi-dimensional probability maps as a function of different parameters defined by the individual surveys.
+The probability maps will evaluate the expected observational biases that the 4MOST instrumental setup will imprint on the spectroscopic success rate as a function of certain parameters (e.g. signal-to-noise ratio, magnitude, redshift, line-width, temperature, metallicity, etc.).
 The principal task of 4SP-GSF is to track survey completeness as a function of position on the sky, accounting for observational effects such as fibre placement constraints and observing conditions.
 Additionally, using the survey simulator we will estimate for each object the probability that it is successfully observed.
 Combining the 4SP-GSF and 4SP-OSF will allow science users to fully model the 4MOST survey.

 4MOST Galactic Pipeline (4GP)

 4GP will analyse the high-resolution and low-resolution spectra of stellar sources, ranging from O to M spectral types, including variable stars and white dwarfs.
 For all of the sources, 4GP will measure heliocentric line-of-sight velocities and stellar parameters as well as chemical abundances; for FGK-type stars, up to ~20 individual chemical abundances will be extracted from the spectra.
 Whenever possible, non-LTE and 3D hydrodynamic models will be used.
 The pipeline will be able to derive stellar parameters, including ages, from the spectra considering also astrometric, photometric, and asteroseismic information when available, e.g. with data from the Gaia satellite.